 Fig. SB3.2.
 Time series of ΔO2 ([O2] – [O2]sat) for the Polar Frontal Zone of the Southern Ocean.
-Blue dots represent individual float profile mixed layer mean values and blue boxes with error bars represent monthly mean values ± 1 s.d.
+Blue dots represent individual float profile mixed layer mean values and blue boxes with error bars represent monthly mean values ± 1 std. dev.
 Green dots and boxes are profile and monthly means for samples between neutral density (𝛾) surfaces 27.653 and 27.655, which represent the lightest waters for this zone that do not outcrop seasonally.
-Inset map indicates the spatial distribution of surface samples from the Polar Frontal Zone (dark purple) and the entire Southern Ocean (light purple) for the time period 2002 through 2019.
+Inset map indicates the spatial distribution of surface samples from the Polar Frontal Zone (dark purple) and the entire Southern Ocean (light purple) for 2002–19.
 Monthly values are only shown for months where mean float temperatures agreed with NOAA Optimal Interpolation SSTs (see Bushinsky et al. 2017 for more detail).

 TABLES